GTBitsOfGood/npp/CODETOUR.md

   * Each reusable component is placed in this directory with a similar structure to screens.
   * Create a directory for each component, and include any necessary styles and utils for this component only in the same directory.
-  * Each directory must include a `index.jsx` file that imports and export defaults the component.
+  * Each directory must include a `index.tsx` file that imports and export defaults the component.
     This makes it easier to import the component from `/componentDir` instead of `/componentDir/component`.
   * Any sub-components that are used by, and only by, this component, should be placed within their own sub-directory within the component's directory.